erikvw/django-collect-offline/README.md

     ...]

 ### Encryption
 Transactions are serialized to JSON, encrypted, and stored in models such as `IncomingTransaction` and `OutgoingTransaction`.
 Module `django_crypto_fields` needs to know a bit about the database configuration when determining the `using` parameter for model object creating, updating and fetching.
-If the `default` database is not named `default` in `settings.DATABASES` then you need to import `django_crypto_fields.apps.DjangoCryptoFieldsAppConfig` and set the `crypto_model_using` attribute.
+In the rare case that the `default` database is not named `default` in `settings.DATABASES` you will need to import `django_crypto_fields.apps.DjangoCryptoFieldsAppConfig` and set the `crypto_model_using` attribute.
 For example, in your `example.apps.py`:

     from django_crypto_fields.apps import DjangoCryptoFieldsAppConfig